Actions You Can Take Today to Support Your Lefty

 Laterality lends to footedness too.
 Most right handed people are right footed.
 Ex.
 They kick with their right foot.
 Most left handed people are either left and right footed or right footed.
 Same with vision.
 Generally, right handed people are right eyed and left handed people are left or right eyed.
 This apparently extends to other senses too.
 Hearing- righties tend to listen to the phone with their right ear; while lefty’s use either or just the right.
 Smell? tastes?
 Apparently, it goes on and on.

-Check dominance
+Check Dominance

 Which side?

 Lefties often want to start on the right side of the paper.
 This is so they can see what they are writing.
+Add a bright highlighter line along the left side of the paper to help them remember where to start.

+They can‘t see their own writing.
+This makes it even harder to learn to write or remember what you just wrote.
 Try tiling the paper slightly clockwise so they can see and their hand is not hooked; but under the line they are writing.

 If it works, no need to fix it.